adamcath/haute-codeture/haute-codeture.md

 ```
 ... along with a bug in the bugbase.

-##### Rationale
+#### Rationale

 Sometimes we don't want to do every conceivable thing right now.
 Sometimes we're
 cutting corners to hit a deadline; sometimes you're just pretty sure this
-thermal exhaust port is too small to fire a proton (TODO sp?) torpedo into.
-So
+thermal exhaust port is too small to fire a photon torpedo into.
+So you whip out
-you whip out a Death Sharpie and scribble a quick `TODO` on the exhaust port so
+a Death Sharpie and scribble a quick `TODO` on the exhaust port so you don't
-you don't forget to come back to it.
+forget to come back to it.

 But maybe you didn't come back to it, and maybe there was a small security
 breach.
-You get hauled before the emperor.
+You get hauled before Vader.
 "Why didn't you tell anyone about
 this?" he demands.
 You stammer something about writing a `TODO`, but then
 getting interrupted to repair a trash compactor.
-Lightening begins to spark from
-the emperor's hands and you feel a mysterious tightening around your
+You feel a mysterious tightening
-neck&hellip;
+around your neck&hellip;

-##### Out of sight, out of mind
+#### Out of sight, out of mind

 How can you remember to do something when your only reminder is buried in
 thousands of lines of code?